compile_events · live

 $ npx flatland-setup fl_live_YOUR_KEY_HERE

 After it finishes, restart Cursor and Flatland's tools appear in the chat.
-To verify by hand, the config file is at ~/.cursor/mcp.json:
+To verify by hand, the config file is at ~/.cursor/mcp.json (your key lives in ~/.flatland/config.json, not embedded here):

 {